Substance Abuse Counselor Degree and Career Guide

 Median Annual Salary

 A career in substance abuse counseling can yield a decent salary and the help you provide others can be priceless, making this a rewarding career for many people.
 In your job search, consider a variety of different facilities since pay can differ between employers.
+Here are median annual salaries by state from the 2021 U.S. Bureau of Labor Statistics Occupational Employment Statistics.

 What is my earning potential?